buddhsen-tripathi/ab1-hackathon/pipeline.md

 ```
 1. signature → cache    identical text seen before? restamp the cached result, skip everything
 2. heuristic parse      regex / structured-field parsers → WoundExtraction(s), KB-normalized
-3. confidence gate      low confidence OR blocking flag OR hard format? → escalate
+3. confidence gate      hard free-text with a thin parse (or a parse failure)? → escalate
 4. LLM escalation       the model reads the RAW text, resolves fields, AND teaches the KB
 ```

 **Method** per extraction is recorded as `structured_field`, `regex`, or `llm`.

-**The confidence gate** (`llm.needs_escalation`) is what keeps the LLM cheap: heuristics handle the confident majority for free; only documents that are low-confidence (`< 0.75`), carry a blocking flag, or are in a hard free-text format (Envive narrative, shorthand, unknown) escalate to the model.
+**The confidence gate** (`llm.needs_escalation`) is what keeps the LLM the *rare specialist* rather than the default path.
+It escalates only when the model can plausibly recover signal a regex pass missed:

+- **Skips** structured assessment fields (authoritative) and clean SOAP/structured regex parses (reliable enough).
+- **Never escalates for absent fields** — if a depth was never written in the note, re-reading it won't recover it, so `missing_depth` is a routing flag, not a call.
+- **Escalates** hard free-text formats (Envive narrative, shorthand, unknown) whose heuristic parse came back thin (missing wound type, no measurements, or low confidence), or an outright parse failure.

+In practice this escalates **~15%** of documents (≈118 of 774 on a cold cache, almost all of them shorthand notes) — vs ~71% under a naïve "any low-confidence" gate.

+**The LLM call** (`llm.escalate`, gated by `LLM_ENABLED`, default on) sends the raw text + the heuristic's partial result to `OPENROUTER_MODEL` and requires a strict-JSON reply: resolved `fields`, plus reusable `abbreviations` / `lexicon` to teach the KB, plus a `confidence`.
+Token usage and latency are recorded in `llm.STATS`; a `MAX_CALLS` budget caps spend per run.

+**Escalations run concurrently.** The parse loop is serial and fast; the slow LLM calls are collected and fanned out across a thread pool (`LLM_WORKERS`, default 16) — only the network call runs on workers, while applying the enrichment and KB writes stay on the main thread, so no locking is needed.

 **The self-growing knowledge base** (`kb.py`) is the clever part.
 When the LLM resolves something — a new abbreviation (`stg` → `stage`) or synonym (`weeping` →